top of page

 It’s the lesson learned we pass along—the TRUTH brought to bear in the trenches of our warfare.

-It’s the testimony we share—living evidence of God’s grace, mercy, love; provision, peace, and presence—an inspiration for another to trust in the One who can always be trusted.
+It’s the testimony we share—living evidence of God’s grace, mercy, and love, provision, peace, and presence—an inspiration for another to trust in the One who can always be trusted.

-It’s the service we render from the task we’ve been entrusted, ministry birthed from the pain—yes, sometimes even failures—of our earthly sojourn.
+It’s the service we render from the task we’ve been entrusted, ministry birthed from the unbearable pain, yes, sometimes even failures, of our earthly sojourn.

-It’s the intercessions we offer, entering God’s presence on behalf of a weary, wounded fellow soldier because our battles have taught us the undeniable power that’s unleashed through prayer.
+It’s the intercessions we offer, entering God’s presence on behalf of an oh-so weary, wounded fellow soldier because our battles have taught us the undeniable power that’s unleashed through prayer.

 It’s the praise and worship we bring—praise that’s become greater and worship that’s become truer, unleashed from the heart of one that’s gone toe to toe with the enemy and has experienced God’s preserving presence and saving power.

-It’s the ULTIMATE GOOD emerging from the harm the enemy intended, evidenced in the life of David and countless other God-followers throughout Scripture—culminating in the great salvation story of Jesus Christ.
+It’s the ULTIMATE GOOD emerging from the ashes of the enemy's evil intentions, evidenced in the lives of Joseph, and David, and many other God-followers in Scripture, culminating in the story of God's plan for humanity's redemption: the death and resurrection of Jesus Christ.

 So, yes, dear sister, The Lord announces the word, and the women who proclaim it are a mighty throng; Kings and armies flee in haste; the women at home divide the plunder.”
 As women categorized as legitimate daughters of a heavenly kingdom, we cannot help but proclaim, "Amen!" to this.
-And if I ended this blog right here, I think you would agree with me, concerning this verse: “Now, that’s some good stuff right there!”
-To use an expression I've heard before: "That’ll preach!"
+And if I ended this blog right here, I think you would agree, "That’s some good stuff right there."
+Or, to borrow a familiar expression: "That’ll preach!"

-But the more I considered these two gems from Psalm 68, I knew there was something greater the Father wanted to show me, a deeper place the Spirit wanted me to go. . . to the place of worship.
+But the more I considered these two gems from Psalm 68, I realized there was something greater the Father wanted to show me —a deeper place the Spirit wanted me to go, to the place of worship.

 To Be Continued. . .